 BWC data is available to data subjects and access may be requested by submission of an Owatonna Police Department Portable Recording System Data Release Form.
-During the time period December 16, 2019, through December 31, 2021, the Owatonna Police Department had received no requests to view BWC data but did fulfill requests for copies of BWC video from data subjects.
+During the audit period, the Owatonna Police Department had received no requests to view BWC data but did fulfill requests for copies of BWC video from data subjects.
 Data subjects who had not consented to release of the data were redacted.
-Requests for copies of BWC data are documented on an Excel spreadsheet, and a copy of the release form is maintained in the case file.
+Requests for copies of BWC data are documented on an Excel spreadsheet, and a copy of the data request form is maintained in the case file.